ealush/vest/packages/vest/docs/utilities.md

 ### Usage

 `any()` accepts an infinite number of arguments, all of which are functions.
-It returns a function, that when called - behaves just like a test function callback.
+It returns a boolean, that can be used as the return value of a test function.

 The only difference is - if any of the supplied tests passes, the success condition is met and `any()` returns true.